pjanec/dirigent/README.md

   Defines a mechanism to detect that the app is fully initialized (by time, by exit code etc.) See chapter *Selecting a boot up completion detector*

-  If multiple detectors are defined, the first one whose condition is satified marks the app as initialized.
+  If multiple detectors are defined, the first one whose condition is satisfied marks the app as initialized.

 - `Env`